José Ramón Martínez Saavedra

 I build deployable quantum-randomness infrastructure for cybersecurity, high-performance computing, and post-quantum systems — taking quantum physics from the lab to real-world products.

 VP of Innovation and Lead Scientist at Quside Technologies.
-Co-inventor across 8 patent families (US, EP, CN, JP).
 PI of €5.6M+ in competitive R&D funding (Horizon Europe/EIC, CDTI).
-30+ patent families under management.
+Co-inventor of 8 patent families (US, EP, CN, JP); I also oversee Quside’s IP portfolio of 30+ patent families.

 At Quside I lead R&D strategy and technology transfer — from quantum random number generators to post-quantum cryptography stacks and entropy infrastructure at scale.
 I bridge the gap between our photonics hardware and the software and systems that make it deployable.